-The Inclusion Deparment at Macmillan works at both a community and a policy and government level to make a change.
+The Inclusion Department at Macmillan works at community, policy and government level to make change.

 We promote equality, human rights, diversity and user support and involvement through a range of innovative projects, training, grants programmes and guidance to improve the delivery of cancer care and services.

 The Inclusion Department works across a range of projects, focusing on five main programmes:

 1. Improving and measuring the impact of relational care on patient and staff experience outcomes

 Macmillan understands that cancer does not only affect an individual as a ‘patient’ but the whole of a person’s life.
 Research is beginning to indicate that interpersonal interactions and communications may be what patients value the most, more strongly than the technical characteristics of clinical care.
 This is what shapes patient experience.
 This is also what matters to health professionals, reinforcing their sense of vocation and professional ethics.

 2. Patients driving change, for themselves and others